melbedour/rag-lev-boots-project/README.md

 ### Data Sources

+When you run your server for the first time, it will automatically create a `knowledge_base` table for you (assuming your connection string to your DB is valid).
+You should familiarize yourself with the model in `models/KnowledgeBase.ts`

+_Note_: This table is fine for this project, but in reality you would likely want to split into multiple tables that are joined (e.g one for the chunks, one for the embeddings).
+For simplicity, we have everything in one table

-You will populate your knowledge_base table with the following data:
+Your first goal should be to populate your `knowledge_base` table with the following data:

 - **3 PDFs**
-  - All the PDFs are in the `/knowledge_pdfs` directory; read directly from there
+  - All the PDFs are in the `/knowledge_pdfs` directory; read directly from
+    there:
     - `OpEd - A Revolution at Our Feet.pdf`
     - `Research Paper - Gravitational Reversal Physics.pdf`
     - `White Paper - The Development of Localized Gravity Reversal Technology.pdf`
+  - You can `npm install pdf-parse` (see [here](https://www.npmjs.com/package/pdf-parse)) to read the PDFs easily
 - **5 articles**
   - All the articles are accessible in markdown format via this endpoint:
     `https://gist.githubusercontent.com/JonaCodes/394d01021d1be03c9fe98cd9696f5cf3/raw/ARTICLE_ID`